Working with Databases in R

 CREATE EXTENSION postgis;

-I can confirm the installation has been succesful by checking the version number.
+I can confirm the installation has been successful by checking the version number.
 (I’ll explain the dbGetQuery() function in a later section).

 dbGetQuery(con, "SELECT postgis_full_version();")